 “Oh, do you not believe that, Werner?”

 “Although P.D.
-Oran has published a number of widely accepted works, she has a number of disproven and even redacted papers,” Werner responded.
+Oran has published a number of widely accepted works, he has a number of disproven and even redacted papers,” Werner responded.
 “When that theory is proven completely, I will believe it.
 Until then, vitae is energy.
 Nothing more.
 But please continue.”

 An inquisitive smile graced Atienna’s lips.
-Tucking another lock of hair behind her ear, she continued, “Well, it goes against the widely accepted belief that vitae burns up after being used by a conductor or when someone dies or something is destroyed.
+Tucking another lock of hair behind her ear, she continued, “Well, it goes against the widely accepted belief that vitae burns up after being used by a conductor or when someone dies or when something is destroyed.
 In this theory, vitae gets released and returns to the world in a cycle.
 And since this theory also says that vitae contains memories, that would mean that memories are released through vitae upon death.
 If a person is resuscitated, their vitae would return to them and they would most likely say that their ‘life flashed before their eyes’.
 But what if two people died close to one another and were resuscitated at the same time?
 What if during the time period where their vitae were returning to their bodies, there was a crossing over of their vitae?”

 “Wait, wait, I barely understand what vitae is.
 My attention span is only so long.”
 Cadence swatted her hand above her head as if the action would somehow do away with her confusion.